CROP Hunger Walk

-600 adults and children of diverse faiths, cultures and races participate in 30th Annual Greater Milw.
+Nearly 500 adults and children of diverse faiths, cultures and races participated in 30th Annual Greater Milw.
 CROP Hunger Walk

-Bolstered by warm breezes and sunny skies, the Interfaith Conference's 30th Annual Greater Milwaukee CROP Hunger walk drew an estimated 500 or more adults and children to the Milwaukee lakefront on Sunday afternoon, Oct.
+Bolstered by warm breezes and sunny skies, the Interfaith Conference's 30th Annual Greater Milwaukee CROP Hunger walk drew an estimated crowd of nearly 500 or more adults and children to the Milwaukee lakefront on Sunday afternoon, Oct.
 11, 2015.

 A total of 15,100 pounds of food was collected for the Hunger Task Force, and $31,400 in pledge donations was tallied in the ensuing weeks for international/national hunger, disaster relief and anti-poverty efforts.